Dear Pet Parent,

 Hospital Director

-If you believe your pet is experiencing an emergency, please call before you arrive so we can provide additional instructions.
+If you believe your pet is experiencing an emergency, please call before you arrive to our hospital, so we can provide additional instructions.
 We may be able to help you determine if emergency care is necessary or if your pet can wait to be seen by your primary care veterinarian.

-We accept cash, American Express, MasterCard, Visa, Discover and CareCredit.
+We accept cash, American Express, MasterCard, Visa, Discover, CareCredit, and ScratchPay.
 We’ve made it safe and easy for you to pay your bill online via PayPal.

 Always consider the following a possible pet emergency and seek immediate care: